matt-stj/portfolio/20151002-matt-stjernholm-m1.markdown

 * "Working with Matt during this module has been a pleasure.
 His motivation and dedication inspires me to continue to push when feeling tired or discouraged.
 I have improved my programming and pairing skills this module with Matt’s help.
 I have observed Matt being willing and excited to help all cohort-mates whenever he is given the opportunity." -- Jason Pilz (The *original* O.G.)

 ### Playing a Part

-* Trying to help others on projects that I've done -- removing roadblocks and helping them move past pieces that had me banging my head against the keyboard for hours.
+* Trying to help others on projects that I've done -- removing roadblocks and helping them move past pieces that they're stuck on.

 * Writing additional tests for the Headcount Spec Harness that the class needed to finish the project.
 Also, spending 3+ hours on the night headcount was due to help people troubleshoot issues they were having with out tests.